Five Years Ago: Steve Perry Mounts an Amazing Comeback

 Nash, a Los Angeles-based psychologist, was one of those fighting cancer.
 Perry eventually got up the nerve to call, and they began what became a terribly abbreviated relationship.
 The cancer had already spread to her lungs and bones; during their time together, it then metastasized into Nash's brain.

 Perry stayed with her until the end, but not before coming to a career-reviving agreement.
-"One night she says, 'Honey, I need to ask you a favor,'" Perry told NPR in 2018. "'If something was to ever happen to me, make me just one promise: That you would not go back into isolation.'"
+"One night she says, 'Honey, I need to ask you a favor,'" Perry told NPR. "'If something was to ever happen to me, make me just one promise: That you would not go back into isolation.'"

 She said that if he did, "it would make this all for naught," Perry added.
 "And I'm telling you, those words, 'make this all for naught,' was the biggest arc of a perspective of someone looking at her entire life – and trying to find purpose, should she not make it.
 There's got to be a purpose.
 So, I made the promise."